 The protests began with demonstrations against a reported government plan to extend the boundaries of the capital Addis Ababa into neighboring Oromia State.
 Initially, demonstrators called for the total abolition of the new plan because locals feared losing their farmland.
 Though the government dropped the project, wide-scale demonstrations have continued and also erupted in Amhara state, where protesters are calling for new border demarcations between Amhara and Tigray states.
 The demonstrators have now started asking for political reform, justice, and the rule of law.

-Pray for peace and stability in Ethiopia and for the protection of churches and Christians located near the demonstration areas.
+Pray for peace and stability and for the protection of Christianity in Ethiopia, as many Christians remain located near the demonstration areas.
 Pray for wisdom for church and political leaders in the country to respond to the situation with patience and effective solutions.

 Father, You are a God of peace, order and justice in a world that is being overrun with violence in many places.
 We pray for a return to peace and stability in Ethiopia, for Your hand of protection to guard Your people who are caught in the crossfire between the government and those who are protesting.
 As Muslim demonstrators lash out against Christians in their anger toward the government, give Your church an extra measure of wisdom and discernment as they respond.
 And grant strength and understanding to the government that they might soon bring about stability in the region.
 In the name of Jesus, the Prince of Peace.
 Amen.